 Our online format delivers 16 courses in less than 2 years.
 Each core course is designed to be delivered over 8 weeks.
 Students take only one core course at a time, to focus all of their energies on one subject.
 Fall and spring semesters involve two core courses, delivered sequentially each 8-week term with a minimum of one-week break between each course.
 The summer semester involves one core course.
 There are generous breaks between the summer and fall semesters and for the winter holiday period.

 Each core course consists of 8 modules delivered one per week.
 A module goes live on a Monday morning and assignments are due the following Sunday night.
 Depending upon the course and the instructor's objectives, a student may watch Flash-based video, collaborate on group-based team projects, participate in threaded discussions groups, and complete online assessment exercises.
 Students will receive assigned readings in digital format.
 All activities within a module are designed for asynchronous participation, meaning that a student works on his/her own schedule and own terms.

 In addition to core courses, each semester students also take one managerial skill course.
 These courses are also presented in 8 modules, but are delivered once every 2 weeks, spanning the 16 week semester in fall and spring, and one module each week for the 8-week summer semester.
 These courses cover a variety of fundamental skill topics impacting leadership development as well as career advancement.

-Students have the option of completing a General MBA degree (with no concentration) OR they can choose to complete a concentration in Agribusiness Economics, expected to launch in Fall 2016.
+Students have the option of completing a General MBA degree (with no concentration) OR they can choose to complete a concentration in Analytics for Managers.